pirocorp/Reconnaissance-Fundamentals/06. Introduction to Metasploit/README.md

 #### Type

 The `Type` tag is the first level of segregation between the Metasploit modules.
 Looking at this field, we can tell what the piece of code for this module will accomplish.
-For example, some of these types are not as directly usable as an exploit module.
+For example, some types are less directly usable than an exploit module.
 However, they are set to introduce the structure alongside the interactable ones for better modularization.
 To explain better, here are the possible types that could appear in this field:

 | Type      | Description                                                                                     |
 |-----------|-------------------------------------------------------------------------------------------------|